-On December 22, 2014 the Company reached a settlement with both Philips and Saint Gobain.
-While no payments between the parties were agreed to upon settlement, Zecotek and Philips have identified areas of cooperation in the field of medical imaging.
+On December 22, 2014 Zecotek Imaging Systems Pte.
+Ltd. reached a settlement with both Philips and Saint Gobain.
+While terms of the settlement remain confidential, Zecotek and Philips have identified areas of cooperation in the field of medical imaging and look forward to establishing a meaningful business relationship.